kueschallCarl/WS23-DL-Object-Detection-in-LiDAR/README.md

 To label lidar point-clouds, the labelCloud software can be utilized.
 It provides a simple user interface that works well for the purposes of this project.

 ### Installation and Setup
+**!!!labelCloud is installed with the rest of the requirements when running setup_env.bat!!!**
 #### Via pip
 ```bash
 $ pip install labelCloud